Our aim is to nurture each child in our care so that they can fulfil their potential.

 For more information on the Early Years Curriculum refer to the Early Years section of the website.

-LOWER SCHOOLS AND UPPER SCHOOL CURRICULUMS
+LOWER SCHOOL AND UPPER SCHOOL CURRICULUM

 Lower School– Year 1 & 2

 Upper School - Year 3, 4, 5 & 6

 The curriculum is traditional with emphasis on written and spoken English and Mathematics.
 Subjects are covered using language in the form of writing and recording.
 The syllabus content and skills are broadly in line with the National Curriculum.